tootedom/related/README.md

 * A Searching Web Application
 * [Elasticsearch](http://www.elasticsearch.org/ "Elasticsearch") backend

+The indexing and searching components (web applications) make use of the [Disruptor](https://github.com/LMAX-Exchange/disruptor "Disruptor") library.

+The search technology Elasticsearch provides the storage, and searching mechanism for providing the related product search.

-The indexing and searching components make use of the [Disruptor](https://github.com/LMAX-Exchange/disruptor "Disruptor") library.
-Whilst the Indexing and Searching components do not need to directly be used, they provide a means of batching indexing and searching requests.
+The Indexing and Searching components do not need to directly be used.
+In other words you can just post data in the relevant format into elasticsearch, and then perform searching directly against elasticsearch to obtain the most frequently related items.
+However, it is the Indexing and Searching components that provide a means of batching indexing and searching requests that are being send to elasticsearch.

 ## Indexing and Searching Overview ##

-The index web application is POSTed data containing the related items:
+The index web application is POSTed data containing a group of related items, i.e. for example a purchase.
+A post request is as follows:

     curl -H"Content-Type:text/json" -XPOST -v http://localhost:8080/indexing/index -d '
     {